Receiving an incoming international wire transfer: the basics

 You’ll know upfront how much each transfer will cost you and how long it’ll take — all at the tip of your fingers.

-wire in minutes
+wire transfers in minutes

 When sending — or receiving — an international transfer through your bank, the payment is usually processed through the SWIFT network.